 Zero-Knowledge Proofs and the Economics of Verification

 The public usually notices breakthroughs in areas like aerospace, energy, or AI.
 Cryptography moves more quietly, even when the consequences are just as large.
 During the COVID years, the field made real progress, especially in zero-knowledge proofs and other primitives that make verification cheaper and privacy easier to preserve.
-The bet in this piece is that these advances will matter well beyond cryptography itself.
+I think these advances will matter well beyond cryptography itself.

 The financial system still depends on intermediaries: auditors, regulators, accountants, banks, and payment networks.
 That system works when the institutions inside it are trusted and the surrounding state has enough legitimacy to enforce the rules.
 Bitcoin introduced a different model: a permissionless monetary network where users can move value without asking an intermediary for access.
 In places where inflation, capital controls, or institutional weakness are part of daily life, that difference is not theoretical.
 It is immediate.